 The Flagler Beach Motel has been called the motel with rooms with a view.
 Literally right on the beach with amazing ocean views.
 Studio apartments to 3-bedroom accommodations and an outdoor pool.

-You can see all the hotels available with comfy beds here: Flagler Beach Hotels.
+You can see all the hotels available in Flagler Beach based on your travel dates here:

 Restaurants near Flagler Beach Florida